simondlr/simondlr-lumen/content/posts/2019-05-14-random-walks-across-the-aisle-introducing-certainty-through-randomness-in-electoral-systems.md

 Amongst these benefits, the paper also claims that random sample voting adds a host of other benefits to society:

-> “…(a) high effective voter turnout, (b) better informed voters rationally motivated to delve into issues, (c) increased effectiveness of results in shaping governance, (d) improved resistance to manipulation through advertising/campaigning, (e) increased indisputability and trustworthiness of results, (f) anonymity of voters with unsaleable votes, (g) reduced opportunity for selective denial of voter access, (h) voter fraud only through improper voter rolls, (i) equivalent but safer decisiveness, and all with (j) significantly reduced direct and overall cost.”
+_“…(a) high effective voter turnout, (b) better informed voters rationally motivated to delve into issues, (c) increased effectiveness of results in shaping governance, (d) improved resistance to manipulation through advertising/campaigning, (e) increased indisputability and trustworthiness of results, (f) anonymity of voters with unsaleable votes, (g) reduced opportunity for selective denial of voter access, (h) voter fraud only through improper voter rolls, (i) equivalent but safer decisiveness, and all with (j) significantly reduced direct and overall cost."_

 The paper goes into more detail how it will technically work, how randomness is done, how to avoid voter coercion and so forth.
 Admittedly, although novel, it feels like the necessary technicality required makes it tougher to implement.